ESA title

 During launch, Gaia was operated from the European Space Operations Centre (ESOC, Darmstadt, Germany), using the ground stations at Perth (Australia) and Kourou (French Guiana).

-Now Gaia is in orbit, and during normal operations, ESA’s most powerful ground stations – the 35 m-diameter Deep Space Antennas at Cebreros (Spain) and New Norcia (Australia) – are used to relay information to and from the spacecraft via ESOC.
+When Gaia was in orbit, and during normal operations, ESA’s most powerful ground stations – the 35 m-diameter Deep Space Antennas at Cebreros (Spain) and New Norcia (Australia) – were used to relay information to and from the spacecraft via ESOC.

-Science operations are conducted from the European Space Astronomy Centre (ESAC, Villafranca, Spain).
+Science operations were conducted from the European Space Astronomy Centre (ESAC, Villafranca, Spain).

-Gaia communicates with Earth for an average of about 8 hours each day.
-During this time, it transmits its science data and ‘housekeeping’ telemetry signal.
-Although the spacecraft is 1.5 million kilometres away, it is able to maintain its transmission at an extremely high data rate (~ up to 7.5 Mbit/s).
+Gaia communicated with Earth for an average of about 8 hours each day.
+During this time, it transmitted its science data and ‘housekeeping’ telemetry signal.
+Although the spacecraft was 1.5 million kilometres away, it was able to maintain its transmission at an extremely high data rate (~ up to 7.5 Mbit/s).

 The Gaia Data Processing and Analysis Consortium (DPAC), which consists of more than 400 individuals, processes the data.
 Over the course of its mission, Gaia’s data archive will exceed 1 Petabyte (1 million Gigabytes), equivalent to about 200 000 DVDs worth of data.